daichirata/ralias/README.md

       "git clone https://github.com/#{user_name}/#{repository}.git"
     end

-In that case, you use it in this manner
+in that case, you use it in this manner.

     $ ralias github user_name repository

-The result is
+result is

     load ~/.raliasrc
     Cloning into repository...
+    ...

+## $ ralias list

+print defined aliase command.

+if the initial state,

+    help
+    init
+    define
+    list

+if after you define the command.

+    help
+    init
+    define
+    list
+    github :user_name :repository